zaitra/methane-filters-benchmark/README.md

 <img src="resources/filters_visualization.png" alt="Filters Visualization" width="800"/>

 Welcome to the **Methane Filters Benchmark** repository!
-This project provides a suite of filters designed to benchmark and compare their performance, with a focus on optimizing them for edge devices.
+This project provides a suite of methane filters designed to benchmark and compare their performance, with a focus on optimizing them for low-power edge devices.
+In addition to traditional filters we also explore use of machine learning models for filter output refinement.

 ## Notebook Demos